 - a.
-Further investigation and planning of Caboolture West through the preparation of neighbourhood development plans is required to coordinate and integrate land use and infrastructure in the context of the outcomes Council is seeking to achieve in the Caboolture planning area generally and the Caboolture West local plan specifically - b.
+Ongoing Further investigation and planning of Caboolture West through the preparation of neighbourhood development plans is required to coordinate and integrate land use and infrastructure in the context of the outcomes Council and other infrastructure and service providers are is seeking to achieve in the Caboolture planning area generally and the Caboolture West local plan specifically; - b.
 Applications for development in Caboolture West will not be supported until there is an approved neighbourhood development plan prepared in accordance with the local plan.
-The further investigation and planning will include the following aspects as a minimum: - i. land use structure; - ii. transport integration public transport, active transport and road connections; - iii. retail and commercial strategy;community facilities strategy; - iv. green infrastructure network; - v. total water cycle management; and - vi. open space and recreation infrastructure. - 5.
+The further investigation and planning of this growth area will include the following aspects as a minimum: - i. land use structure; - ii. transport infrastructure integration public transport, active transport and road connections; - iii. retail and commercial strategy; - iv. community facilities infrastructure strategy; - v. green infrastructure network; - vi. total water cycle management infrastructure; and - vii. open space and recreation infrastructure. - 5.
 Next generation and urban neighbourhoods at Morayfield, Burpengary, north of Caboolture and Caboolture West will be developed as well planned and attractive new residential neighbourhoods providing a diverse range of residential opportunities at densities that support the provision of community facilities and services and viable local centres.
 The local centres will generally be located on central intersections with good accessibility and visibility, in locations that support active transport and a network of well connected and attractive streets and open spaces within the neighbourhoods.
 An indicative location for a new local centre in Morayfield south is shown on map 3.13.
 A new local centre or neighbourhood hub is to establish in this location.
 Any additional local centres or neighbourhood hubs in this area must maintain an appropriate separation distance to ensure catchment overlap does not occur; - 6.
-Established Suburban neighbourhoods identified on the urban structure will be maintained with little change; - Investigation areas are identified at Burpengary East and Morayfield east of the Bruce Highway.
+Established Suburban neighbourhoods identified on the urban structure will be maintained with little change; - 7.
+Investigation areas are identified at Burpengary East and Morayfield east of the Bruce Highway.
 These areas are within the separation distance of future industry at the North East Business Park and within walking distance of the existing neighbourhood hub.
 Council will undertake further investigations in this area to determine the potential to be redeveloped in part for future enterprise, employment, residential and other compatible and related purposes;